balcode/UserGuide/UserGuide.md

 ## Gathering Facts

 The facts document serve as your reference when writing questions.
-The facts document will not be accessed by learners.
+It will not be accessed by learners.
 It is a reference for you, the course creator, and the reviewers.

 To write a facts document, follow these steps: